 To indulge in some pampering in Napa Valley, look no further than the quaint town of Calistoga, where relaxing spas and soothing mineral pools have what you need to feel rested and rejuvenated.
 At Dr. Wilkinson’s Backyard Resort & Mineral Springs, there are eight new mineral baths and three mineral-rich pools to enjoy before or after a spa treatment, or you can stay at the luxurious Solage Calistoga to experience mud treatments, a geothermal pool, and mineral bath rituals at their 20,000-square-foot spa.

 Calistoga is also home to one of the largest mineral pools in California, located at Indian Springs Resort and Spa.
-The Olympic-sized mineral water pool, fed by on-site geysers, is reserved for hotel guests, but a limited number of day passes are available to spa guests, as well.
+The Olympic-sized pool, fed by on-site geysers, is reserved for hotel guests, but a limited number of day passes are available to spa guests, as well.

 Wine and food go hand-in-hand, which is why it’s not surprising that Napa Valley is home to some of the best wine and food experiences in Northern California.
 Enjoy a wine and culinary experience at Trefethen Family Vineyards, where guests can nibble on expertly-crafted bites (made by the winery’s own chef), each pairing designed to highlight the special nuances of the wine.
 At Louis M. Martini, you can taste their acclaimed wines alongside Italian-inspired bites through a Cabana tasting, but be on the lookout for their new four-course wine pairing experience in the underground cellar.

 For something a little different, book the Pan-Asian Food & Wine Experience at RD Winery, featuring a lineup of Asian dishes served alongside a flight of the winery’s Fifth Moon wines.
-Or, book the uber-popular Five-Course Farm-to-Table Experience at Brian Arden Winery, a guided culinary journey of wine and seasonal food pairings, cooked in front of you by their estate chef.
+Or, book the uber-popular Five-Course Farm-to-Table Experience at Brian Arden Winery, a guided culinary journey of wine with seasonal food pairings, cooked in front of you by their estate chef.